Swastika: Modern adoptions

+Modern controversy

 Because of its use by Nazi Germany, the swastika since the 1930s has been largely associated with Nazism.
-In the aftermath of World War II it has been considered a symbol of hate in the West, and of white supremacy in many Western countries.
+In the aftermath of World War II, it has been considered a symbol of hate in the West, and of white supremacy in many Western countries.

 As a result, all use of it, or its use as a Nazi or hate symbol, is prohibited in some countries, including Germany.
 In some countries, such as the United States (in the 2003 case Virginia v.
 Black), the highest courts have ruled that the local governments can prohibit the use of swastika along with other symbols such as cross burning, if the intent of the use is to intimidate others.

 Germany

-The German and Austrian postwar criminal code makes the public showing of the swastika, the sig rune, the Celtic cross (specifically the variations used by white power activists), the wolfsangel, the odal rune and the Totenkopf skull illegal, except for scholarly reasons.
+The German and Austrian post-war criminal code makes the public showing of the swastika, the sig rune, the Celtic cross (specifically the variations used by white power activists), the wolfsangel, the Odal SS-rune and the Totenkopf skull illegal, except for certain enumerated exemptions.
 It is also censored from the reprints of 1930s railway timetables published by the Reichsbahn.
 The swastikas on Hindu, Buddhist, and Jain temples are exempt, as religious symbols cannot be banned in Germany.